UK Trains collective action: Gutmann v London & South Eastern Railway Limited and Others

-If the claim is certified, affected passengers who live in the UK will be automatically included in the claim although they can choose to opt-out in due course.
+The claim was certified on 19 October 2021 when the Competition Appeal Tribunal (CAT) approved Mr Justin Gutmann as class representative in this landmark standalone claim.
+Affected passengers who live in the UK will be automatically included in the claim although they can choose to opt-out in due course.
 Affected passengers who do not live in the UK will also be eligible to join the claim but must proactively opt-in.

 Please access the dedicated website.